UVADS/orientation-technical/tech-stack/2026-09-24-claude-workflow/README.md

 | Model Context Protocol (MCP) | "connectors" |standardized integrations to external services|e.g. search slack messages|

 ## Skills

 ### When and Why
 You could just put it all into CLAUDE.md but ... that costs

+> [!NOTE]
-> [!NOTE] Skills only load on use
+> Skills only load on use

-, and isn't agile and connected to / commands
+#### Look for

-2. repeated instructions (instead of pasting the same multi-step prompt into chat every time)
+* repeated instructions (instead of pasting the same multi-step prompt into chat every time)
-3. something you keep re-explaining to Claude
+* something you keep re-explaining to Claude
-4. a section of CLAUDE.md that's grown into a "how to do X" procedure (as opposed to information/facts)
+* a section of CLAUDE.md that's grown into a "how to do X" procedure (as opposed to a Dragnet)

 ![](bryan-wright-code-hierarchy.png)

 > [!NOTE]
-> Since a skill's body only loads when invoked, it costs nothing until used, unlike always-loaded CLAUDE.md content.

-> [!NOTE]
 > "A skill is a markdown file"

-"a skill is a markdown file"
+> ![NOTE]

-"Skills extend Claude’s knowledge with information specific to your project, team, or domain.
+> "Skills extend Claude’s knowledge with information specific to your project, team, or domain.
 Claude applies them automatically when relevant, or you can invoke them directly"

 ### Anatomy
 * File path